 The most sparkling play would fall rather flat without real artists to produce and play it and so we congratulate ourselves, as Ralph E. Renaud must have, on having a playing organization ready to take over the manuscript, assign the roles, design and execute the costumes and produce so finished a performance.
 To the technical staff, as well as to the author and cast, to Harvey Warren, who produced the play, and to Mrs. Donald G. Clark, who trained the children, the utmost credit is due.
 "The Flying Door Mat" is the fourth playlet or masque which Mr. Renaud has written for our Fourth of July celebrations.
-This play appealed to young and old, for the introduction of the man-eating mosquito as one of the characters struck a responsive chord in every breast.
+This play appealed to young and old, for the brations. introduction of the man-eating mosquito as one of the characters struck a responsive chord in every breast.
 Walter Hartwig, the big mosquito, in a costume designed by the gifted Walter Teague, caused the babies to cry just to look at him.
 The small mosquitoes were nearer the size of some that paw at our copper screens, but they were much more amusing in their various roles of English snobs, pro-Germans and Bolsheviki.

-From the time that the musical Echoes (Jewel Aldrich and Lyla Wilson) sang from the elevations near the park, to the end of the play, the large audience was carried along under the spell of the clever acting in the charming outof-doors.
-Edward Swazey (Mr. Forest), and Lolita Cordon (Mirs Hills) were convincing, and the latter was almost professional.
-Evelyn Dorr, as the Good Fairy, was lovely
+From the time that the musical Echoes (Jewel Aldrich and Lyla Wilson) sang from the elevations near the park, "We are the Voices that call you to the end of the play, the large audience was carried along under the spell of the clever acting in the charming outof-doors.
+Edward Swazey (Mr. Forest), and Lolita Cordon (Mi's Hills) were convincing, and the latter was almost professional.
+Evelyn Dorr, as the Good Fairy, was lovely to look upon, in one of Mr. Teague's wonderful designs.
+Walter Claypoole looked and acted like Lloyd George.
+Edward Moir distinguished himself as "Tino," the king of the Hellenes, and John Heinz as Lenine, and Crispa Bebb as Trotzky "put over" in a very acceptable manner the ridiculousness of Sovietism.